fnasim/WebCompile/README.md

 * http server listens to default port 8000 for compile requests

 ### Compilation
-* get handle of an available container and defer concurrent requests to destroy this container and create new
+* get handle of an available container and defer concurrent requests to destroy this container and create new, the requester waits until a container is available
-* code POSTed is copied to a temporary folder in ./runs/ (already mounted on the container)
+* source code POSTed is copied to a temporary folder in ./runs/ (already mounted on the container)
-* compilation and execution request are executed on the container
+* code compilation and execution are executed on the container
-* stdout and stderr are captured and returned to client as JSON response
+* stdout and stderr are captured and returned to client as JSON response (Output and ErrorString fields)
 * timeout can be set and in case of a timeout Timeout: true is returned as part of JSON response

 ### JSON response